jbe1992/your-own-project/README.md

 # Welcome to Title to be defined!

 ## Project Goals
 Do a database to store all the current jobs offers in Spain about Web Development.
+Then I will create a jupyter notebook to analyze the data.

 How to get the data:

  APIS:
   - Indeed: http://opensource.indeedeng.io/api-documentation/docs/job-search/
   - Infojobs: https://developer.infojobs.net/test-console/execute.xhtml